-In defense of the Border Patrol, it is probably safe to assume that they were trying to target the specific demographic that the magazine reaches.
-Targeting specific audiences is standard advertising practice; it is likely that there is a significant overlap between the readership of Outdoor Life and the types of candidates that go on to become effective Border Patrol agents.
+In defense of the agency, it is probably safe to assume they were targeting the specific demographic the magazine reaches.
+Targeting specific audiences is standard advertising practice; it is likely that there is a significant overlap between the readership of Outdoor Life and the types of candidates that go on to become effective agents.

 Nevertheless, it seems that it would have been more prudent for the Department of Homeland Security to recognize the potential sensitivity of the issue and find more appropriate recruiting outlets.
-The problem has nothing to do with the recruiting of Border Patrol agents nor hunting itself; the issue at hand is the recruiting of Border Patrol agents in a hunting magazine.
+The problem has nothing to do with the recruiting of agents, nor with hunting itself; the issue at hand is the recruiting of Border Patrol agents in a hunting magazine.

 AD COPY: Working as a Border Patrol Agent is not a job, it is a career.
 The Office of Border Patrol is looking for men and women just like you; the right men and women to protect our country's southwest border.
 As a Border Patrol Agent, you will enjoy an excellent salary and great benefits such as: